AI Agents

 |---|---|---|

-| Claude Code | claude --resume <session-id> | Session ID captured on shutdown. |
+| Claude Code | claude --resume <session-id> | Session ID captured on shutdown.
+Quit with /quit. |

-| Gemini CLI | gemini --resume <session-id> | Session ID captured on shutdown. |
+| Gemini CLI | gemini --resume <session-id> | Session ID captured on shutdown.
+Quit with /quit. |

-| Codex CLI | codex resume <session-id> | Session ID captured on shutdown. |
+| Codex CLI | codex resume <session-id> | Session ID captured on shutdown.
+Quit with /quit. |

 | OpenCode | opencode -s <session-id> | Session ID captured on shutdown. |

 | GitHub Copilot CLI | copilot --resume=<session-id> | Session ID captured on shutdown.
-Copilot quits with /exit, not /quit. |
+Quit with /exit. |

 | Kiro CLI | kiro-cli --resume | Directory-based, no session ID.
 Always resumes the latest session for that worktree. |